 Hotel: The Source at Sula

 Travelling on to Aurangabad, we spend the afternoon at the spectacular Ellora Caves carved monasteries, chapels and temples dating back to 600AD.
 A UNESCO World Heritage site, the masterpiece is the breathtaking Kailasa Temple, carved out of a cliff-face which is larger and higher than the Parthenon in Athens.

 Hotel: Hotel Kailas

-We head today to Ajanta before stopping the night at Jalgaon.
+We head today to Ajanta before stopping the night at Burhanpur.
 The Ajanta Caves date from around 200BC and comprise of around 30 rock-cut Buddhist caves.
 With intricate carvings and stunning frescoes, the Ajanta caves have also been proclaimed a World Heritage site.

 Days 15-16 Maheshwar

 We base ourselves for two nights at the stunning Ahliya Fort in Maheshwar taking a day trip to visit the ruins of Mandu, a 10km long hilltop fort covered with erstwhile Palaces, Temples and tombs dating from the early 15th century.
 Maheshwar is a wonderful and very peaceful location on the beautiful Narmada River, with temples, a fort and ghats reminiscent of those at Varanasi, but on a much smaller scale.
 We wander the Ghats at sunset and take a boat trip out on the river.

 Day 17 Bhopal

 We spend the morning visiting nearby Sanchi, with stunning Buddhist ruins.
 Founded by Emperor Ashoka in the 3rd century BC, many stupas and other religious structures were built here over the following centuries.
 An afternoon train takes us to Jhansi, from where we transfer the short distance to Orchha.